pkrumins/node-png/readme.txt

 The third argument is integer height of the image.
 The fourth argument is 'rgb', 'bgr', 'rgba or 'bgra'.
 Defaults to 'rgb'.

+The constructed `png` object has the `encode` method that's asynchronous in nature.
+You give it a callback and it will call your function with encoded PNG data when it's done:

+    png.encode(function (png_image) {
+        // ...
+    });

-The constructed `png` object then has an `encode` method that when called, converts the RGB(A) values in buffer into a PNG image and returns as a binary
+The constructed `png` object also has `encodeSync` method that does the encoding synchronously and returns binary string with PNG image data:
-string:

     var png_image = png.encode();

-You can now either send the png_image to the browser, or write to a file, or do something else with it.
-See `examples/` directory for more examples.
+You can either send the png_image to the browser, or write to a file, or do something else with it.
+See `examples/` directory for some examples.

 FixedPngStack